An epic two week road trip itinerary for the North and South Islands

 It’s easy to get there — just catch a 45 minute ferry from the downtown ferry terminal.
 I recommend taking the Island Direct ferry instead of Fullers, as it’s smaller and less hectic onboard, plus you can book a time slot.

-Once on the island, you can opt for a wine tour or catch public buses around the island.
-Visit one or two vineyards (there are several clustered together so you can easily walk between them) and stop for a lavish lunch somewhere.
+You can also catch public buses around the island, by just tapping on and off with your credit/debit card.
+They go past many of the more popular vineyards, like Tantalus and Te Motu, so you can visit one or two vineyards (there are several clustered together so you can easily walk between them) and stop for a lavish lunch somewhere.

 If the weather is on your side, there are lovely walks and beaches to explore around Waiheke as well.